Sushant1703/Formula-Student-Cone-Detector/README.md

 Here is a quick look at how the model performs on sample test images.

-(You can add your inference_examples images here for a great visual showcase!
-Just make sure the image paths are correct.)

 **Original vs. Prediction**
 | Original | Prediction |
 |---|---|